Several Indian-origin persons charged in insider trading cases in US | Law-Order

 ''But as today's actions show, we stand ready to leverage all of our expertise and tools to root out misconduct and to hold bad actors accountable no matter the industry or profession.
 That's what's required to restore investor trust and confidence.''
 The SEC's complaints charge these defendants with violating the antifraud provisions of the securities laws and seek permanent injunctive relief, disgorgement with prejudgment interest, and civil penalties.
 In the two cases, the SEC's investigation is ongoing.

-In the case involving Bhardwaj, the SEC’s complaint alleges that, through his work at Lumentum, Bhardwaj learned material nonpublic information about the company’s plans to first acquire Coherent and later acquire NeoPhotonics Corporation.
+In the case involving Bhardwaj, the SEC's complaint alleges that, through his work at Lumentum, Bhardwaj learned material nonpublic information about the company's plans to first acquire Coherently and later acquire NeoPhotonics Corporation.

-Based on this information, Bhardwaj allegedly purchased Coherent securities ahead of the January 2021 announcement of Lumentum’s agreement to acquire Coherent and tipped his friend Patel, with the understanding that Patel would later share some of his ill-gotten gains.
+Based on this information, Bhardwaj allegedly purchased Coherent securities ahead of the January 2021 announcement of Lumentum's agreement to acquire Coherently and tipped his friend, Patel, with the understanding that Patel would later share some of his ill-gotten gains.

-The SEC further alleges that, during October 2021, Bhardwaj shared the information about Lumentum’s planned acquisition of NeoPhotonics with his friends Kakkera, Saeedi, and Chitor, who then amassed large positions of NeoPhotonics based on Bhardwaj’s tips.
-After the November 2021 announcement of the NeoPhotonics acquisition, Chitor indirectly transferred funds to Bhardwaj’s relative in India, as instructed by Bhardwaj.
+The SEC further alleges that during October 2021, Bhardwaj shared the information about Lumentum's planned acquisition of NeoPhotonics with his friends Kakkera, Saeedi, and Chitor, who then amassed large positions in NeoPhotonics based on Bhardwaj's tips.

 The SEC's complaint alleges that "following the NeoPhotonics announcement, in late 2021, Bhardwaj asked Chitor to send money to a relative of Bhardwaj who lived in India."
 Chitor agreed and directed two individuals he knew who had accounts in India to send to the relative Indian rupees in the amount equivalent to tens of thousands of US dollars.
 Chitor had the rupees transferred to the relative to compensate Bhardwaj for the material nonpublic information Bhardwaj had provided to Chitor about the NeoPhotonics Announcement.

-In addition to the relief described above, the SEC’s complaint seeks disgorgement of illicit profits with prejudgment interest from relief defendants Gauri Salwan, 45, who is Bhardwaj’s wife, the Kakkera Family Trust which is a personal and testamentary trust governed by the state of California and Kakkera and his wife are the trustees, Janya Saeedi, 54, who is the wife of Saeedi and All US Tacos Inc, whose sole directors are Saeedi and Janya Saeedi.
+In addition to the relief described above, the SEC's complaint seeks disgorgement of illicit profits with prejudgment interest from relief defendants Gauri Salwan, 45, who is Bhardwaj's wife, the Kakkera Family Trust, All US Tacos Inc, and Janya Saeedi, the wife of Abbas Saeedi.

+Janya and Abbas are the sole directors of All US Tacos Inc.

+The Kakkera Family Trust is a personal and testamentary trust governed by the state of California and Kakkera and his wife is the trustees.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)